haydenfrank/DSA-project-2/README.md

 - Node.JS version 20.19 or higher
 - Vite version 7.1 or higher

+To build and run the app on localhost, navigate to the project older in the terminal of your choice and run the commands:

+npm install

+npm run dev

 # Authors
 Nutro was created by Hayden Frank, Brandon Deal, and Haley Tarala